Pierce-Chang/Prusanyc-3D-Printer/README.md

 ## Firmware Configuration
 - **Firmware**: Klipper
-- **Version**: [Specify the firmware version]
-- **Custom Modifications**:
-  - [Detail any custom changes made to the firmware]

-## Network Setup
-- **Raspberry Pi Setup**:
-  - [Instructions on setting up the Raspberry Pi for remote access]
-- **Network Configuration**:
-  - [Details on how the printer is connected to the network]
-- **Remote Access**:
-  - Instructions on how to connect to the printer remotely, including necessary software and settings.

-## Printing Parameters
-- **Print Bed Calibration**:
-  - [Instructions for calibrating the print bed]
-- **Filament Types and Settings**:
-  - [Details about different filaments and their respective settings]
-- **Temperature Settings**:
-  - [Optimal temperature settings for different materials]

-## Maintenance and Troubleshooting
-- **Routine Maintenance Tips**:
-  - [Guidance on maintaining the printer for optimal performance]
-- **Common Issues and Solutions**:
-  - [List of common issues encountered with this setup and their solutions]

-## Safety Guidelines
-- **Operating Safety**:
-  - [Safety precautions to take while operating the printer]
-- **Electrical Safety**:
-  - [Guidelines for handling the electrical components safely]

 ## Conclusion
 This custom 3D printer setup provides a versatile and powerful printing solution, enhanced by the flexibility of Klipper firmware and remote access capabilities.
-Feel free to contribute or suggest improvements to this setup.